-Why scons Duplicates Source Files in a Build Directory
+15.2.
+Why SCons Duplicates Source Files in a Variant Directory Tree

-scons duplicates source files in build directories because it's the most straightforward way to guarantee a correct build regardless of include-file directory paths, relative references between files, or tool support for putting files in different locations, and the scons philosophy is to, by default, guarantee a correct build in all cases.
+SCons duplicates source files in variant directory trees because it's the most straightforward way to guarantee a correct build regardless of include-file directory paths, relative references between files, or tool support for putting files in different locations, and the SCons philosophy is to, by default, guarantee a correct build in all cases.

-The most direct reason to duplicate source files in build directories is simply that some tools (mostly older vesions) are written to only build their output files in the same directory as the source files.
-In this case, the choices are either to build the output file in the source directory and move it to the build directory, or to duplicate the source files in the build directory.
+The most direct reason to duplicate source files in variant directories is simply that some tools (mostly older vesions) are written to only build their output files in the same directory as the source files.
+In this case, the choices are either to build the output file in the source directory and move it to the variant directory, or to duplicate the source files in the variant directory.

-Additionally, relative references between files can cause problems if we don't just duplicate the hierarchy of source files in the build directory.
+Additionally, relative references between files can cause problems if we don't just duplicate the hierarchy of source files in the variant directory.
 You can see this at work in use of the C preprocessor #include mechanism with double quotes, not angle brackets: